top of page

 - BEV or FCEV e-Trucks?

 From a logistics operator perspective, the main advantage of fuel cell electric vehicles (FCEV) over pure battery electric vehicles (BEV) is the operational flexibility gained from fast refueling times [H2AC, Jul/2022].
-FCEV will be required for long-distance, heavy-duty road freight.
-But, it also may be needed for grid-constrained areas and double shifts, not just long distances.
+FCEVs will be required not only for long-distance, heavy-duty road freight but also for grid-constrained areas and double-shift operations.
+One potential niche for FCEVs is garbage collection.
+Cities such as NY are testing electric garbage trucks, but frequent stop-and-go oper. put significant strain on batteries [TD, 2022].